ProtonMail/WebClients/README.md

 - `npm install`
 - `npm start`

-> To run the app without babel `npm run start:raw`
+> To run the app without Babel, use `npm run start:raw`

-### dependencies
+### Dependencies
   - Node.js >= v12 (LTS)
   - npm 6
   - git

 ### Error with Mac

-You need to install a few dep in order to be able to deploy
+You need to install `libpng` in order to be able to deploy the web client:
 ```sh
 brew install libpng
 ```
-> or `brew upgrade libpng` if you already have the lib
+> If you already have the library installed, upgrade it with `brew upgrade libpng`

 ### For Windows